Resilient Environments Centre

 Dr Toofan Haghani (Visiting Research Fellow) continues to develop his interests in urban form and fractal representations, working with Peter Larkham.
 He is currently a design practitioner based in Tehran.

 Rachel Curzon (Senior Lecturer in Planning) has worked on stakeholder engagement in environmental projects such as mineral site reclamation.
-She is now based in CELT and interested in pedagogical aspects of built environment education.
+She is now based in EDS and interested in pedagogical aspects of built environment education.

 Nick Morton is Associate Dean (Student Learning Experience and Academic Quality) and has a background in research on urban form and green space planning.